Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

 Additionally, we dived into the 30 representative benchmarks (Listed in Appendix~\ref{app:list-focus}) and identified an example where the code cannot be executed successfully.
 As shown in Figure~\ref{fig:example14}, the function \texttt{swap()} in line 7 has not been defined, so the execution of the code would fail if the code has been executed.
 This highlights a significant gap in ensuring the reliability and validity of benchmark data, underscoring the need for more rigorous and automated data quality assurance practices.

 \textbf{\textit{Data Contamination Resolution.}} Data contamination~\cite{dataContamination2023,cao2024concerned} threat has been widely discussed.
 A benchmark with contaminated data may yield overclaimed results, misleading the understanding of the LLMs' capabilities.
-According to our statistics (Figure~\ref{fig:contamin} on benchmarks from the year 2023 to 2024 (the duration when most LLMs were launched), most (81.8 \%) benchmarks were not aware of and have not taken any measures to alleviate data contamination, being vulnerable to data contamination threat.
+According to our statistics (Figure~\ref{fig:contamin}), most (79.8\%) benchmarks were not aware of and have not taken any measures to alleviate data contamination, being vulnerable to data contamination threats.
+The yearly trend (Figure~\ref{fig:contamin-year-trend}) further highlights the persistent neglect of data contamination in benchmark construction.
+From 2024 to 2025, the number of benchmarks that did not account for data contamination nearly doubled, increasing from 165 to 236, indicating that this risk persists or has become more widespread.